 5. After your child is baptized, don’t suddenly stop talking.

 Remember that the #1 item on this list was to help them prepare for baptism, but just because they’ve now made that commitment doesn’t mean it’s okay to suddenly stop and move on with life as usual.
 The reason for a gift to commemorate their baptism is to help remind your child of the experience, and continued conversations are also crucial to helping your child consistently remember the importance and value of their baptism.
-Here’s a book that might help with this:
+Here are some books that might help with this: